-"Oh but I do my son, for it is from your desire to be judged that I am given purpose."
-Genbu stated as fact.
+"Oh but I do my son," Genbu stated as fact.
+"For it is from your desire to be judged that I am given purpose."

 In the true nature of a specter, Genbu circled the bed Suzaku laid on while continuing to speak.
-"I have to hand it to you Suzaku, you have truly outdone yourself since my untimely demise…" Suzaku sneered back in response, but that did not stop Genbu's stride.
+"I must compliment you Suzaku, you have truly outdone yourself since my untimely demise…" Suzaku sneered back in response, but that did not stop Genbu's stride.
 "Abandoning Lelouch and Nunnally in their time of need… Joining the ranks of our enemies and becoming their willing slave… Piloting one of their machines against your own kind, as well as becoming one of their top aces along the way… Turning your back on every single person that has come to care about you…"

 The ghost seemed to take noticeable delight at each cringe Suzaku's face took at an accusation.
 "And now…" Genbu smiled. "…you have even come to betray Lelouch and Nunnally to your masters as well."

 "I never betrayed Lelouch!
 It was he who betrayed me!"
 Suzaku roared at the image of his father, his hands folded into fists and sweat pouring from his head.
 "He was the one who turned on the system!
 He was the one who killed Euphie and destroyed everything I cared about!"

 "Did he now?"
 Genbu looked at his son with peculiarity.